Gradient descent for unbounded convex functions on Hadamard manifolds and its applications to scaling problems: Application

-It turned out (e.g., \cite{BFGOWW_FOCS2019}) that this optimization problem and relatives have numerous, sometimes unexpected, applications and connections in various fields of mathematical sciences.
-The most fundamental problem is to ask whether the infimum is zero, i.e., the origin $0$ is in an orbit closure $\overline{\pi(G)v}$.
-This is the semi-stability problem in geometric invariant theory (GIT).
-The representation $\pi$ gives rise to a Hamiltonian action on complex projective space $\mathbb{P}(V)$ by $(g,[v]) \mapsto [\pi(g)v]$.
-The corresponding (modified) {\em moment map} $\tilde \mu:V \to i\mathfrak{k}$ is given by
+It turned out (e.g., \cite{BFGOWW_FOCS2019}) that this class of optimization problems has numerous, sometimes unexpected, applications and connections in various fields of mathematical sciences.
+The most fundamental problem is to ask whether the infimum is zero, i.e., whether the origin $0$ is in the orbit closure $\overline{\pi(G)v}$.
+This is the semistability problem in geometric invariant theory (GIT).
+The representation $\pi$ gives rise to a Hamiltonian action $(g,[v]) \mapsto [\pi(g)v]$ on the complex projective space $\mathbb{P}(V)$.
+The corresponding (modified\footnote{ The formal definition of the moment map is given by $[v] \mapsto - i \mu([v]) \in \mathfrak{k}$~\cite[Lemma 8.2]{GRS_Book}. }) {\em moment map} $\mu:V \to i\mathfrak{k}$ is given by